Harsha92/ExploratoryDataAnalysisUsingPython/Movies Data Analysis/README.md

 - Matplotlib: it allows to trace and visualize data in the form of graphs.
 - Pandas: it allows to manipulate and analyze data (dataframes).
 - Seaborn: it complements Matplotlib by providing attractive statistical graphics.

-# Study of the problem
-Objective: Cinemania, an American Box Office where tickets are sold to the public for movies is planning to add new services and enhance the quality of existing services.
-To tackle this problem we are performing the analysis of IMDB data from 2006 to 2016.

 # Preparing the dataset